IN PICTURES: Adorable animals bring big smiles to Bridlington care home residents

-Red House care home, located on St Annes Road in Bridlington welcomed The Purple Pig Farm yesterday (October 15), for an afternoon of animal therapy with residents.
+Red House care home, located on St Annes Road in Bridlington welcomed The Purple Pig Farm on Wednesday, October 15, for an afternoon of animal therapy with residents.

-It’s was a lovely, uplifting experience that got all of the residents talking and smiling.
+“It was a lovely, uplifting experience that got all of the residents talking and smiling.”

 The Purple Pig Company, based in Pocklington, is a mobile service has been providing educational farm animal visits to schools and animal therapy visits to care homes since 2011.